 Niko Shefer enjoys working with tortoises, and doing his part to make sure the reptile is around for many years to come.

-Niko Shefer is an academic currently teaching English literature at the University of Oslo in Norway.
+Niko Shefer is an academic currently teaching English literature at the University in South Africa.
 He has been working at the institution for years, but he always takes the time, no matter the course level, to prepare his students for the course work ahead of each term.
 Here are some things to know before English lit begins.

 Make sure you’re ready to learn a classical style of writing.
 English literature is almost like a history class as well as a literature class because you’ll be learning about the writers that shaped popular culture today.
 That means that you’ll need to pay attention to important themes, but you’ll also have to get used to reading an old writing style that you aren’t used to.
 It may be difficult at first, but you’ll get a feel for the wording the more you read.